STEM-E-Youth-Career-Development-Program/app-7/README.md

 ### Resources

-Here are free online courses to learn these languages
+These materials are optional.
+You can learn with whatever strategy you prefer.
+If you are unsure, here are some courses to help you learn these languages

   - [Codeacademy's HTML](https://www.codecademy.com/learn/learn-html)
   - [Codeacademy's CSS](https://www.codecademy.com/learn/learn-css)